luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 dotnet user-secrets set "VectorStores:Redis:ConnectionConfiguration" "<yourredisconnectionconfiguration>"
 ```

-### Weaviate
+### 2.11.
+Weaviate

-If you want to use Weaviate as your vector store, you will need to have an instance of Weaviate available.
+If you want to use **Weaviate** as your **Vector Store**, you will need to have an instance of Weaviate available.

-You can use the following command to start a Weaviate instance in docker, and this will work with the default configured settings:
+You can use the following command to start a **Weaviate instance in Docker**, and this will work with the default configured settings:

 ```cli
 docker run -d --name weaviate -p 8080:8080 -p 50051:50051 cr.weaviate.io/semitechnologies/weaviate:1.26.4
 ```

-If you want to use a different instance of Weaviate, you can update the appsettings.json file or add the following secret to reconfigure:
+If you want to use a **different instance of Weaviate**, you can update the **appsettings.json** file or add the following secret to reconfigure:

 ```cli
 dotnet user-secrets set "VectorStores:Weaviate:Endpoint" "<yourweaviateurl>"